kohei-us/orcus/doc/cli/orcus_csv.rst

    Turn on a debug mode to generate run-time debug output.

 **--dump-check**
-   Dump the the content to stdout in a special format used for content verification in unit tests.
+   Dump the content to stdout in a special format used for content verification in automated tests.

 **-o [ --output ] arg**
    Output directory path, or output file when --dump-check option is used.